Frege/frege-lein-plugin/example/README.md

 Copyright (c) 2014-2015 Sean Corfield

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the BSD 3-clause License, the same as Frege itself.